davidecerutti/raspicam_ndi/README.md

 # raspicam_ndi

-raspicamndi use a open source raspicam libraries, This library allows to use the Raspberry Pi Camera under BSD License, project started by the AVA research group
+raspicamndi use a open source raspicam libraries, This library allows to use the Raspberry Pi Camera under BSD License, project started by the AVA research group. https://github.com/cedricve/raspicam
 #